jst-qaml/framework-modeling-tool/README.md

 For more information on the process: [https://link.springer.com/article/10.1007/s11219-024-09687-z]

-## Astah* System Safety
+## Astah* System Safety and System Requirements

 This plugin is made for Astah* System Safety version 8.0.0 ([https://astah.net/release-notes/system-safety-8-0/]).
+Please refer to Astah* System Safety system requirements for the details.

 Compatibility with newer version is not guaranteed.

-Please refer to Astah* System Safety system requirements for the details.

 ## Preparation